rauc/rauc/docs/examples.rst

 Examples
 ========

-This chapter aims to explain the basic concepts needed for rauc using a simple but realistic scenario.
+This chapter aims to explain the basic concepts needed for RAUC using a simple but realistic scenario.

 The system is a x86 system with 1GiB of disk space and 1GiB of RAM.
 GRUB_ was